 How to Improve University Mail Services

-In which case, how can universities improve their mail services?
+In which case, how can universities improve their mail and campus services?
 Below you’ll find a few ideas.

 ID Badge Integration and Automated Notifications

 Smart-lockers such as those offered by Parcel Pending make it easy and convenient to pick up a package at any time.
-The lockers integrate with the university’s mail tracking system, providing alerts when the package arrives.
+The electronic locker solutions integrate with the university’s mail tracking system, providing alerts when the package arrives.
 Once they have been informed, students simply scan, open, and go.
 This cuts mailroom processing time, therefore, increasing university staff member efficiency.
-The lockers can fit just about any package and are refrigerated, which makes them ideal for groceries or medicines.
+The parcel locker unit can fit just about any package and are refrigerated, which makes them ideal for groceries or medicines.
 Whether you want indoor or outdoor lockers, both options are safe, secure, cost effective, and can be externally customized to whatever look the university desires.

 Modern university mail services not only need to update the way they receive mail but the way they send it as well.
 These days, students prefer integration and one-stop shopping.
-In response to student demand, many universities choose to update their mail room by turning it into an all-in-one service center that allows students to ship via whatever carrier they desire without having to go off campus.
+In response to student demand, many universities choose to update their mail room by turning it into an all-in-one campus mail centerthat allows students to ship via whatever carrier they desire without having to go off campus.
 This includes selling related supplies or offering services such as the staff packing and sending the item on the student’s behalf.

 Students rarely have printers in their dorm rooms.
 As a result, they regularly need a place to fulfill their printing needs.
 While libraries typically have printers, such machines are often obsolete and in minimal supply.
 By integrating smart printers and mobile printing, students can send their documents to the mailroom printers wherever, whenever.
 This service simplifies the everyday for the student and generates revenue for the university.